 The New Jersey Collaborating Center for Nursing originated in 1995 from the Robert Wood Johnson Colleagues in Caring (CIC) program, which was created from the vision of Geri Dickson, PhD, RN and other nurse leaders.
 The mission of CIC was to initiate change through collaboration with key stakeholders from all sector of nursing.
 The initial goals of the CIC were to develop a nursing demand forecasting model for New Jersey and to establish legislation to create a state nursing workforce center.

-The New Jersey Collaborating Center for Nursing was established by state legislation on December 12, 2002 (P.L.2002, c.116) The Center works on behalf of nurses to provide evidence-based recommendations regarding the nursing workforce and its impact on patient care.
-The Center is housed in Rutgers University, School of Nursing, Newark Campus, and is guided by a 17-member board representing New Jersey nursing and healthcare stakeholders.
+The New Jersey Collaborating Center for Nursing (Center) was established by state legislation (P.L.2002, c.116) on December 12, 2002.
+As per this legislation, the Center is housed at Rutgers University, School of Nursing, Newark Campus, and is guided by a 17-member board representing New Jersey nursing and healthcare stakeholders.
+The Center works on behalf of nurses to provide evidence-based recommendations regarding the nursing workforce and its impact on patient care, and continues to work on the nursing demand forecasting model.